omega8cc/redis/README.txt

   $conf['cache_prefix']['cache_menu'] = 'menumysite_';

-Note that if you don't specify the default behavior, the Redis module will attempt to use the HTTP_HOST variable in order to provide a multisite safe default behavior.
-Notice that this is not failsafe, in such environment you are strongly advised to set at least an explicit default prefix.
+Note that if you don't specify the default behavior, the Redis module will attempt to use the a hash of the database credentials in order to provide a multisite safe default behavior.
+Notice that this is not failsafe.
+In such environments you are strongly advised to set at least an explicit default prefix.

 Note that this last notice is Redis only specific, because per default Redis server will not namespace data, thus sharing an instance for multiple sites